-Enjoy the Present this holiday season with OPPO
+Enjoy the Present this Holiday Season with OPPO

 Claim these year-end promotions to get more value for each present you purchase:

-Get P700 off for any IoT device and P2,000 discount for OPPO Pad Air with any purchase of an OPPO smartphone in all offline stores until January 7, 2024.
+● Get Php 700 off for any IoT device and Php 2,000 discount for OPPO Pad Air with any purchase of an OPPO smartphone in all offline stores until January 7, 2024.

-For every purchase of an OPPO smartphone below P10,000, customers will have a chance to spin the roulette for a chance to win one of the following— P2,000 discount on OPPO Pad Air, P700 discount on other OPPO IOT products, and other exciting gifts.
+● For every purchase of an OPPO smartphone below Php 10,000, customers will have a chance to spin the roulette for a chance to win one of the following— Php 2,000 discount on OPPO Pad Air, Php 700 discount on other OPPO IOT products, and other exciting gifts.

-Every purchase of selected OPPO smartphone models priced between P10,000 and 15,000 will get corresponding freebies or discounts.
+● Every purchase of selected OPPO smartphone models priced between Php 10,000 and 15,000 will get corresponding freebies or discounts.

-For more meaningful gift-giving and shopping, watch out for announcements from OPPO brand stores nationwide and visit OPPO Philippines’ official website at or its official Facebook page at .
-(SPONSORED CONTENT)
+For more meaningful gift-giving and shopping, watch out for announcements from OPPO brand stores nationwide and visit OPPO Philippines’ official website at www.oppo.com.ph/ or its official Facebook page at OPPO Philippines.